gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/03 - Leviticus.md

 **Allegorical sense:**
 1. It is an abomination to eat the offering of a sacrifice outside of the stipulated rules (Lv 19:8), it is an abomination and his offering shall not be accepted.
 Just as it is a grave sacrilege to commune carrying mortal sins.

+# Chapter 20
+**Key themes:**
+1. Punishments for crimes in Chapter 18, basically, death penalty to all of them.
+2. All the ritual laws have the purpose of making Israel *Holy*, not only in the sense of sacredness and sanctity, but to the most basic, that is, *separated*, *set apart* (Ex 20:26).

+---
 # References

 **Lv 5:5-6**